 Mount Vernon has agreed to sell the three new buildings to National Development for $150 million, but will continue to manage the properties.

-WATCH OUT FOR SPEED BUMPS IN MULTIFAMILY DEMAND
+WATCH OUT FOR SPEED BUMPS IN MULTIFAMILY HOUSING DEMAND

 Preferences for multifamily living remain strong, but will they last?
 While Lend Lease’s Jeff Arfsten, COO and Managing Director of Project Management and Construction-Americas, anticipates an eventual swing back to homeownership––assuming rents keep escalating and banks and the federal government ease restrictions on mortgage lending––that shift could take a while, if current trends are any indication.